Things To Do & Consider Prior to Attending Orientation

 Remember that electronic messages, including Twitter, are considered public and will be viewed by all members of the University community.
 All messages must be appropriate, positive, and in compliance with the Student Conduct Code.

-New Student & Family Programs sends an electronic Pre-Orientation survey to all incoming students and guests registered for orientation.
+New Student & Family Programs sends an electronic Pre-Orientation survey to all incoming students and guests registered for orientation within 2 weeks of their orientation session.
 These surveys help us learn more about your needs for a successful transition.
 We ask that you complete the Pre-Orientation survey within a week of attending your session!

 Log into the online status check to review your application/admission decision status, confirm your Florida residency status for tuition rate purposes, confirm that you’re coded for the correct academic major, and MORE!
 You should check your online status once a week to see what has changed or is outstanding: